Bob Drogin

 Bob Drogin (born March 29, 1952) is an American journalist and author.
 He worked for the Los Angeles Times, for nearly four decades.
 Drogin began his career with the Times as a national correspondent, based in New York, traveling to nearly every state in the United States.
 He spent eight years as a foreign correspondent, and as bureau chief in Manila and Johannesburg, before returning to the U.S. He covered intelligence and national security in the Washington bureau, from 1998 until retiring in November 2020.

-During his college years, he traveled throughout Asia and worked with UNICEF as a Shansi representative, of Oberlin College.
-He has a bachelor's degree in Asian Studies and received his master's degree in journalism from Columbia University.

-Drogin has won a number of awards during his career, including the Pulitzer Prize for Public Service, and two prizes for his book, "Curveball: Spies, Lies, and the Con Man Who Caused a War," a story of the Iraqi informant, who was a key source of false claims about Saddam Hussein's Weapons of Mass Destruction (WMD).
+Drogin has won a number of awards during his career, including the Pulitzer Prize for Public Service, and two prizes for his book Curveball: Spies, Lies, and the Con Man Who Caused a War, the story of the Iraqi informant known as Curveball, who was a key source of false claims about Iraq and weapons of mass destruction (WMD).

 Background and education

-Drogin is a graduate of Oberlin College, class of '73, with a degree in Asian Studies.
+Drogin is a graduate of Oberlin College, class of 1973, with a degree in Asian studies.
 Halfway into his sophomore year, he traveled to Japan, to study for a semester as a participant in "the Experiment in International living," a family stay program.
 After the semester was finished, he spent time in a Zen monastery in Kyoto, for a short period, and then traveled in Japan.

 Following his time in Japan, Drogin spent a year traveling throughout Asia, spending time in Laos; Cambodia; Thailand; Malaysia; Indonesia; Burma; Nepal; India; Pakistan; Iran, and Turkey.
 Following his travels, Drogin visited Europe, and then returned to the U.S., and after finishing at Oberlin, he applied to Columbia Graduate School of Journalism, Johns Hopkins School of Advanced International Studies, and as an applicant for a Oberlin Shansi fellowship.

 Drogin was accepted for the fellowship, and returned to Indonesia, for two years, working for UNICEF, as a Shansi representative.
 Drogin lived in Jakarta, supporting himself on the income from the fellowship and the pay from UNICEF.
 After receiving training and studying the language, he traveled often, as part of the nutritional division.
 Upon completion of his two-year commitment, he returned to the U.S., where he was accepted into Columbia, and graduated with a master's degree in journalism.